Toufool/AutoSplit/README.md

 ### Start image

 The start image is similar to the reset image.
 You can only have one start image with the keyword `start_auto_splitter`.You can reload the image using the "`Reload Start Image`" button.
 The pause time is the amount of seconds AutoSplit will wait before checking for the start image once a run ends/is reset.
+Delay times will be used to delay starting your timer after the threshold is met.

 ### Timer Global Hotkeys